Aelto/tw3-random-encounters-reworked/README.md

 - original idea by [erxv](https://www.nexusmods.com/witcher3/users/3812549) on nexusmods.
 - original code by [erxv](https://www.nexusmods.com/witcher3/users/3812549) on nexusmods.
 It would have been hard without it.
-- building scripts are based on this [repository](https://github.com/CikitosWitcher3Mods/Fatigue)